 The opposition Law and Justice (PiS) party has called for Prime Minister Donald Tusk to be held “criminally responsible” for failings relating to recent floods that have devasted the southwest of the country.
 They claim he “misinformed” citizens by downplaying the scale of the threat.

-Tusk has rejected such accusations, accusing PiS of manipulating a statement he made just before the floods.
+Tusk has rejected such claims, accusing PiS of manipulating a statement he made just before the floods.
 He has also condemned one of the leaders of Confederation (Konfederacja), another opposition party, for suggesting that the authorities are hiding the true number of deaths caused by the disaster.

 PiS’s criticism has focused on remarks Tusk made on Friday 13 September, when he said that “the forecasts are not overly alarming” and that “there is no reason to panic”.
 Over the subsequent weekend, devastating floods began that are known to have taken at least seven lives.